SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 #### Configuration

-In JBoss EAP 7.0, Message Driven Bean – Activation Specifications are configured using either EJB 3.0 annotations or through EJB deployment descriptor files.
+In JBoss EAP, Message Driven Bean – Activation Specifications are configured using either EJB 3.0 annotations or through EJB deployment descriptor files.
 The following example shows the Activation Specification configuration properties available for connecting to a JMS end point on the Solace message broker as well as other configuration options.

-Note the values for the attributes (‘propertyValue’) can take the form ‘${propertyName}’ where JBoss replaces the values if the spec-descriptor-property-replacement and / or jboss-descriptor-property-replacement JBoss server configuration properties are set to ‘true’ in the ‘urn:jboss:domain:ee:4.0’ subsystem (Refer to [JBOSS-REF] for further details).
+Note the values for the attributes (‘propertyValue’) can take the form ‘${propertyName}’ where JBoss replaces the values if the spec-descriptor-property-replacement and / or jboss-descriptor-property-replacement JBoss server configuration properties are set to ‘true’ in the ‘urn:jboss:domain:ee’ subsystem (Refer to [JBOSS-REF] for further details).

 ```
 @MessageDriven(